Rambler (automobile)

 Rambler is an automobile brand name that was first used by the Thomas B. Jeffery Company between 1900 and 1914.

-Charles W. Nash bought Jeffery in 1916, and the name was reintroduced to the automobile marketplace by Nash Motors from 1950 through 1954.
+Charles W. Nash bought Jeffery in 1916, and Nash Motors reintroduced the name to the automobile marketplace from 1950 through 1954.
 The "Rambler" trademark registration for use on automobiles and parts was issued on 9 March 1954 for Nash-Kelvinator.

 Nash merged with the Hudson Motor Car Company to form American Motors Corporation (AMC) in 1954.
 The Rambler line of cars continued through the 1969 model year in the United States and 1983 in international markets.

-Rambler cars were often nicknamed the "Kenosha Cadillac" after the original location and the largest place of manufacture in the city of Kenosha, Wisconsin.
+Rambler cars were often nicknamed the "Kenosha Cadillac" after the original location and their most significant place of manufacture in the city of Kenosha, Wisconsin.
+Cadillac is an unrelated luxury car brand, but Nash and Rambler cars became known for quality construction and numerous features, leading some to the label as a affordable higher level car made in Kenosha.

 Rambler 1897–1914

-The first use of the name Rambler for an American-made automobile dates to 1897 when Thomas B. Jeffery of Chicago, Illinois and builder of the Rambler bicycle constructed his first prototype automobile.
+The first use of the name Rambler for an American-made automobile dates to 1897 when Thomas B. Jeffery of Chicago, Illinois, builder of the Rambler bicycle, constructed his prototype automobile.

-After receiving positive reviews at the 1899 Chicago International Exhibition & Tournament and the first National Automobile Show in New York City, Jeffery decided to enter the automobile business.
+After receiving positive reviews at the 1899 Chicago International Exhibition & Tournament and the first National Automobile Show in New York City, Jeffery entered the automobile business.
 Following the sudden death of his Rambler partner, R. Philip Gormully, Jeffery sold their bicycle business to the American Bicycle Company, but retained rights to the Rambler name.
 In 1900, he bought the old Sterling Bicycle Co. factory in Kenosha, Wisconsin, and set up shop.

-Thomas Jeffery and his son Charles, experimented with such early technical innovations as a steering wheel (as opposed to a tiller), left-hand driving and the engine placement under a hood instead of under the seat, but it was decided that such features were too advanced for the motoring public of the day.
-The first Ramblers were tiller-steered, right-hand drive and the single-cylinder engine was placed under the seat.
+Thomas Jeffery and his son Charles experimented with such early technical innovations as a steering wheel (as opposed to a tiller), left-hand driving and the engine placement under a hood instead of under the seat, but they was decided that such features were too advanced for the motoring public of the day.
+The first Ramblers were tiller-steered, had right-hand drive, and the single-cylinder engine was positioned under the seat.
 Rambler innovated various design features and was the first to equip cars with a spare wheel-and-tire assembly.
 This allowed the driver, when experiencing a flat tire, to exchange the spare wheel and tire for the flat one, rather than patching.